 If so, a great way to rekindle your love of travel is to connect with them for a chat.
 As well as being a lovely way to catch up, this will also give you a chance to talk about travel with a like minded individual.
 You can talk about trips you’ve been on, discuss potential future trips, share stories, and generally pass an amenable time.

 There are a wide range of platforms that allow for free video chats, including Skype, Facetime, Facebook Messenger, Whatsapp, and Google Duo.
-There are also platforms designed to host more people at once, such as Facebook’s Messenger Rooms, Zoom, and Houseparty.
+There are also platforms designed to host more people at once, such as Facebook’s Messenger Rooms and Zoom.
 Whatever you choose, just make sure everyone on the call can use it (some products like Facetime for example are for Apple users only).

 If you are planning on hosting a call with multiple participants, it might be an idea to appoint a host, or come up with a loose agenda, so everyone can get the most out of the call.